Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-3.md

 PB4: Row, Y = 1
 PB5: Row, Y = 2
 PB6: Row, Y = 3
-PB7: Row, Y = 4;
+PB7: Row, Y = 4
 ```

 ## Kernel Module Updates

 ### Complications and Assumptions

 In Part 2, we went about setting up an interrupt which was triggering a workqueue job.
-This job then read the i2c state, we then compare the last state with the current state, the difference gives us our 0 => 1 pressed and 1 => 0 released states, register those inputs based on where it lay in the keymapping and away you go riding into the sunset!
-Except no, assumptions were made...
+This job then read the i2c state, compares the last state with the current state.
+The difference of these two states gives us our 0 => 1 pressed and 1 => 0 released states, register those inputs based on where it lay in the keymapping and away you go riding into the sunset!
+Except no, some assumptions were made...

 The way the key matrix works, you need to lower a single i2c row, then inspect if any columns change.
 However, once the row changes, any previous column states are wiped out (Something that I did not realise).
 So being stubborn and not wanting to write a m * n 2 dimensional loop, I set about constructing something awefully complicated...

-Workflow:
+**Workflow:**

   1. Have a write work queue (write_wq), which purely pulls the row down to ground, giving us a 0 state.
     - The next row is then queued, we do a wee modulus division and rotate between rows 1-4 for each execution, this gives us row polling.
   2. Have a read work queue (read_wq), which is queued when a column interrupt happens